robetbangunlegato/RekrutmenTribun/README.md

 ## Contribute

-If you wish to contribute to this project, please consult the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.
+If you wish to contribute to this project, please consult this README file for guidelines.

 ## Licence

-This project is licensed under the MIT License - see file [LICENSE.md](LICENSE.md) for details.
+This project is not licensed.